Guide to Doing Powerful Professional Headshots on a Smartphone in 2020

 What Equipment Do I Need For Headshots on a Smartphone?

 To maintain that stability, you’ll also need to use a camera shutter remote.
 These nifty little devices connect to your phone via Bluetooth and allow you to snap a picture with the press of a button, without ever touching your mobile phone from up to 60 feet!
 If you don’t have one, then use Apple headphones – or for Android any headphones with volume controls – and set up shutter control to volume.
 This trick won’t allow you to get very far from your subject, but it will allow you to take headshots without touching your smartphone camera.

 Depending on the type of smartphone you’re using for your headshots, you may also want to consider investing in a new lens.
 Though many modern smartphones have pretty incredible cameras already, an external lens might be the key to better face photography.
-We highly recommend Moment’s collection of lenses, and you can read our review of them here.
+We highly recommend Moment’s collection of lenses.
 As far as which lens is best for mobile phone headshots, you should look into tele, or telephoto, lenses because of their optical zoom.
-Here are the best options in 2020.

 What’s the Ideal Headshot Background